How Far Do Consignment Agreements Extend in Fine Art Insurance?

 Bernard Fleischer & Sons, Inc. | ArtInsuranceNow.com

-This “net-to-artist” value becomes the insured amount on an agreed-value fine art policy.
-It’s clean, defensible, and widely accepted across the industry.
+Direct Answer: Retail sales price – 30% (typical gallery/dealer commission).
+This net-to-artist amount becomes the insured value on an agreed-value fine art policy.
+It’s clean, defensible, and accepted industry-wide.

 • Cost of materials + framing